-On Saturday’s passengers should be in the Helsinki Airport for check-in no later than one hour before departure where they will be issued with their ticket.
+On Saturday’s passengers should be in the Helsinki Airport for check-in no later than 2 hours before departure where they will be issued with their ticket.
 We will send you a confirmation boarding pass.
 Just show your passport and visa and, provided they are in order, they will give you your ticket and check you through.
 Please arrange with the hotel for a suitable wake up call and remember that a meal will be served on the flight.
 The Helsinki to Murmansk flight number will be posted as soon as it becomes available.
 The 2017 Flight Number will be Finnair MMK-HEL _____.
 We advise that outbound flights from Helsinki be booked to depart after 16:00pm.
 Finnair and the Kharlovka Company are not responsible for ramifications of any delays (i.e. missed flight connections).

 ASR guests are encouraged to make their own hotel reservations at the Helsinki Airport Hotel for the Friday night the day before their departure.

 Finnair Charter Baggage Allowance:

 This is 22,9 kilos + rod case in the hold and 8 kilos carry on of reasonable volume.
 Please bare in mind that travel to and from the Lodge and Murmansk is by helicopter, and the weight is limited.
 It is a good idea to ensure your baggage carries the name of the fishing lodge you are visiting along with a contact number.

 Our charter flight will not wait for lost baggage.
 We suggest you instruct your airline to deliver lost baggage to your Helsinki hotel to await collection on your return journey.
 We strongly recommend all guests carry one medium (not large or your airline might put it in the hold) sized hand baggage with vital clothing, washing kit, medicines, cameras and equipment etc. Think carefully about this.
 We have in camp spare jackets, waders, rods and rough clothes for example so that in emergency you only need your reel, leaders and flies and even these could be supplied.